Elbert Lynn Scott signed portrait “To Martha, All my love, Lynn” (photographer unknown)

 Contact the StoryTeller

-Questions and comments regarding this story will be directed to its StoryTeller.
+Questions and comments about this story will be directed to its StoryTeller.
 Unless it is disclosed in the body of the message, no email address will be shared.
 If you have visited the memorial site of Elbert Lynn Scott {1922 – 1974} and noticed vandalism or maintenance concerns, pass that on, too.

 For non-story specific inquiries, Peek·into·the·Past may be contacted via the main menu contact portal.